ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Change code

    This method is useful for any application where there are multiple objects.
 This is also a complicated PCL method.
+A more in-depth explanation of the code can be found at `PCL Euclidean Cluster Extraction Tutorial <https://pcl.readthedocs.io/en/latest/cluster_extraction.html>`_.

    Within perception_node.cpp, find section